dental sleep medicine

 If you suspect you have sleep apnea, your first step should be talking with a professional.
 A visit to your dentist can be a crucial part of this journey.
 Your dentist can assess your symptoms and recommend a sleep study if necessary.
 They can help get you the best plan.

-Sleep apnea is a serious sleep disorder that affects many people, but it’s not just…
+Sleep apnea is a serious sleep disorder that affects millions of people, often without them…